 If you’re new to crochet, you may find our post on how to increase in crochet stitches a useful companion to this post.

-Crocheting triangles is actually surprisingly easy, as unlike many other shapes where you would need to work in the round, triangles can be made in rows with simple increase stitches.
-In this tutorial we’re going to focus on making an equilateral triangle (where all 3 angles are the same), as these are the easiest and perhaps most useful type of triangles.
+Making a crochet triangle is actually surprisingly easy, as unlike many other shapes where you would need to work in the round, triangles can be made in rows with simple increase stitches.
+In this tutorial we’re going to focus on making an equilateral triangle (where all 3 angles are the same), as these are the easiest and perhaps most useful type of crocheted triangle.

 Crochet triangles are generally made by doing an increase stitch (working two stitches into one stitch) at the end of alternate rows.
-It’s worth noting that if you try increasing stitches at both ends of your row, you’ll end up with a much wider triangular shape that will normally start curving the bottom edge – hence these are not commonly used.
+It’s worth noting that if you try increasing stitches at both ends of your row, you’ll end up with a much wider triangular shape that will normally start curving the bottom edge – hence these sorts of rounded bottom crocheted triangle are not commonly used.

 So grab a hook and some yarn, and lets get started!